Tractable Computation of Expected Kernels: Expected Kernels in Action

 Intuitively, the expected prediction of a SVR given a partial feature vector can be thought of as reweighting all possible completions by their probability.
 Expected prediction enjoys the theoretical guarantee that it is consistent under both missing completely at random (MCAR) and missing at random (MAR) mechanisms, if $f$ has been trained on complete data and is Bayes optimal~\citep{josse2019consistency}.

-\begin{pro} Given a SVR model $f$ with a KC $k$, and a structured-decomposable PC $\p$ for the feature distribution, the expected prediction of $f$ can be tractably computed.\guy{in the size of k and p} \end{pro} \begin{proof} The expected prediction of $f$ w.r.t. $p$ can be rewritten as a linear combination of expected kernels.
+\begin{pro} Given a SVR model $f$ with a KC $k$, and a structured-decomposable PC $\p$ for the feature distribution, the expected prediction of $f$ can be tractably computed in time $\bigO(|k||\p|)$. \end{pro} \begin{proof} The expected prediction of $f$ w.r.t. $p$ can be rewritten as a linear combination of expected kernels.

-Notice that the task of computing the doubly expected kernel in Definition~\ref{def: expected kernel} subsumes the task of computing a singly expected kernel where one of the inputs to the kernel function is a constant vector $\x_i$ instead of a variable and both Theorem~\ref{thm: double sum complexity} and Algorithm~\ref{alg: double-sum} apply here. \end{proof}
+Note that the task of computing the doubly expected kernel in Definition~\ref{def: expected kernel} subsumes the task of computing a singly expected kernel where one of the inputs to the kernel function is a constant vector $\x_i$ instead of a variable and both Theorem~\ref{thm: double sum complexity} and Algorithm~\ref{alg: double-sum} apply here. \end{proof}